Accessing Enterprise Resources

 People moving from one department to another will lose their administrative PeopleSoft access.
 It is recommended that before the transfer takes effect a new CIA Request is submitted.
 This request should have the information for the new department, the new MPP and new supervisor.
 Plus the components on the CIA Request should reflect the new duties thereby providing for a quicker and smoother transition of access.
 De-provisioned access is documented.
 So, if there are questions about someone's access - an email with the emplid and name of the individual can be sent to email@example.com.

 - What happens when someone goes on temporary or permanent leave of absence, or temporary reassignment?

-When such an event occurs, supervisors must notify human resources and submit an Access Removal request form or email firstname.lastname@example.org with the name, employee ID, include start and end dates of absence.
+When such an event occurs, supervisors must notify human resources and email firstname.lastname@example.org with the name, employee ID, include start and end dates of absence.
 The Security Administrator will revoke the appropriate access and notify the Supervisor upon completion.
 These actions are done because Supervisors are responsible for protecting the confidentiality, integrity, and availability of sensitive information for personnel transferred to other positions, granted temporary or permanent leave of absence, or terminated from employment.

 To reinstate access, returning personnel will need to submit a new CIA Request form.